KenKundert/rlc_chart/README.rst

 model.
 The red trace is the magnitude of the impedance, and the blue traces are the real part of the impedance, or the ESR.

 Notice that in this chart the resistance at low frequencies drops with 1/*f*, just like the reactance.
-The effect is referred to as dielectric absorption and it is both common and remarkable.
+In this regard the data differs significantly from the model.
+This effect is referred to as dielectric absorption and it is both common and remarkable.
 You can read more about it, and how to model it, in `Modeling Dielectric Absorption in Capacitors
 <https://designers-guide.org/modeling/da.pdf>`_.